Liz’s favorite strawberry jam + free label download

 4. Fill your jars with jam and let set.
 Then top with fabric.

 5. Print your labels!
-Here is the label I created and you can download from our library (keep scrolling for access).
+Here is the label I created (you can get your own here).
 Then attach them with string, or glue them to your jam lid before putting the ring around it.

 6. You’re done!
 Pass them around the neighborhood and become the favorite neighbor in a snap, or horde them all for yourself and slather every carb in site with it.
 Both are good options.